 do before your next trip or for the next owner.

 I will pay more for a bike that I know is maintained properly.

 -Many nice things are always at the end of a gravel road!

 Don't be afraid, just adjust your speed to suit your bike.

 -Stick with your mates:

-Keep them behind in your mirror- If you haven't seen them in a few minutes, slow down for a few minutes and if you still haven't seen them then stop for a few minutes.
+Keep them visual in your mirror- If you haven't seen them within in a few minutes, slow down for a few minutes and if you still haven't seen them then stop for a few minutes.
 If still no sight then turn back to the point you last saw them.
-No contact then phone, if out of range then go to original destination and call or email your friend.
+No contact then phone, if out of range then go to a phone reception area or the original destination and call or email your friend.

 Never turn off the road if the guy behind cannot see you.
 Stop and wait.